HOW CAN WE HELP?

 Cell phone towers are structures built on specific parcels of land that are designed to accommodate wireless tenants.
-Wireless tenants utilize cell towers to deploy various technologies to a subscriber base, such as telephony, mobile data, television, and radio.
+Wireless tenants utilize cell towers to deploy various technologies to a subscriber base, such as telephony, mobile data, television and radio.
 Cell towers are typically built by tower companies or wireless carriers.

 We receive many inquiries from property owners who confuse the actual tower with antennas that are placed on rooftops.
-These antennas are more accurately described as cell “sites,” but the real definition of a cell site is an area within a wireless service provider’s network that can be serviced by an antenna array.
-Thus, there can be multiple cell sites (and multiple tenants) on any given tower (or rooftop).
+These antennas are more accurately described as cell “sites”, but the real definition of a cell site is an area within a wireless service providers network that can be serviced by an antenna array.
+Thus, there can be multiple cell sites (and multiple tenants) on any one given tower (or rooftop).
 This article will help clarify the difference between the types of towers and the equipment that is placed on and used for cell site transmissions.

 FIVE MAIN TYPES OF TOWERS